-Are you planning to visit Sayulita and maybe to stay around for a while?
-In this article, I will share my tips on all the best things to do in Sayulita and other practical information.
+Are you planning your vacation in Sayulita?
+Look no further, in this article, I will share my tips on all the best things to do in Sayulita and other practical information.

-Sayulita made for itself a fame as the place for the boho-culture followers.
+Sayulita made itself famous as the place for boho-culture followers.
 However, this quirky, laid-back town welcomes any character, whether you are a yogi-mama or a health guru, a party seeker, a “weekend tourist,” whether you are a nostalgic hippie or a posh, wealthy millennial, whatever you are or want to be, in Sayulita you will be received by just a happy, laid-back crowd that wants to celebrate life every day.

 …or watch the people swirling freely on the waves while feeling awkward for not being able to do the same.
 Damn, it seems so easy!

-Hanging out on the beach or surf are certainly the best things to do in Sayulita for a big crowd.
+Hanging out on the beach or surfing are certainly the best things to do in Sayulita.

-Sayulita offers a huge variety of restaurants, but the health food scene is definitely making its way up as much as Sayulita yoga spots.
-So popular now that you can find great creative and healthy dishes almost anywhere.
+So much so that you can find great creative and healthy dishes almost anywhere.
 Juices and smoothies are also getting popular, at least before dawn, … oh well, maybe before midday.

 Although it’s possible that you didn’t fly a thousand miles to shop, you might want to take a look at the variety of original artifacts showcased in the trendy Sayulita shops, which is in a way part of the local culture and one of the reasons why it turned from a fishing town to a trendsetter spot.

-Pachamama The iconic shop of the Mignon family, offering soulful art and crafts inspired both by Mexican tradition and the family travels.
+Pachamama is The iconic shop of the Mignon family, offering soulful art and crafts inspired both by Mexican tradition and family travels.

-Revolucion del Sueno (55 Calle Manuel Navarrete) artfully made clothing accessories and gadget the owners strive for innovation and creativity always in search for new style, shapes, and color
+Revolucion del Sueno (55 Calle Manuel Navarrete) artfully made clothing accessories and gadgets the owners strive for innovation and creativity always in search of new styles, shapes, and color

-Artefakto (Delfin #15) they showcase the most beautiful creations directly from the local communities from different regions of Mexico.
-Among their works of art, you will find Pillowcases, blankets, shawls, tapestries, rugs, bags, bedspread, hammocks, all handmade and embroidered.
+Artefakto (Delfin #15) showcase the most beautiful creations directly from the local communities from different regions of Mexico.
+Among their works of art, you will find Pillowcases, blankets, shawls, tapestries, rugs, bags, bedspreads, and hammocks, all handmade and embroidered.

-The well-being wave couldn’t lose its way towards the trendy cosmopolitan town of Sayulita.
-And in fact, for those seeking soul healing, body restoring, and mental purification, Sayulita has a place for you.
+The well-being wave couldn’t lose its way toward the trendy cosmopolitan town of Sayulita.
+And in fact, for those seeking soul healing, body restoration, and mental purification, Sayulita has a place for you.

 The Haramara retreat just outside of town offers all of that in a beautiful mystical setting in the heart of the Jungle overlooking the beautiful bay.